Sick leave and sick pay

 Accident or injury at work

 If you have an accident at work and you are not entitled to sick pay, you can apply for Injury Benefit.
-This is a weekly payment from the Department of Social Protection if you are unfit for work due to an accident at work or an occupational disease.
+This is a weekly payment from the Department of Employment Affairs and Social Protection if you are unfit for work due to an accident at work or an occupational disease.
 Under the Medical Care Scheme you can claim certain medical costs that are not paid by the Health Service Executive (HSE) or covered by Treatment Benefit Scheme.
 You can find out more about these payments in our document on the Occupational Injuries Benefit Scheme.

 If you have suffered an injury at work, you can seek compensation from your employer by making a personal injury claim through InjuriesBoard.ie.
 You can read more about this in our document on health and safety in the workplace.